What Is MDRA?

 How Do I Retrieve My Rocket If It Lands off the Launch Landowner’s Property?

 Come and see one of the MDRA BOD members, the RSO, or the LCO.
-Each neighbor at the different launch sites will be dealt with differently, for a variety of reasons, and you will receive different retrieval directions, depending where your rocket landed.
+Each neighbor at the different launch sites must be dealt with differently, for a variety of reasons, and you will receive different retrieval directions, depending where your rocket landed.
 Typically, a MDRA BOD Member will accompany you to the neighbor’s property.
-Never go knocking on the neighbor’s door with MDRA permission.
+Never go knocking on the neighbor’s door without MDRA permission.
 There is a reason many of these folks live out in the country.
 Trust us; we know the drill and the best way to get your rocket back.
 Never enter any of the adjacent properties without approval and guidance from an MDRA BOD member and/or launch-field landowner.
 MDRA will get your rocket back, provided you follow the rules and work with us.
 No individual’s rocket is so important that MDRA loses a flying field for the entire membership.

 What will it Cost to get my Rocket back?